 Its future as a healthy, compliant and sustainable organization.
 It is governed effectively and well positioned to draw investment to support its growth.

-High-level data is strengthened to continuously inform learning, growth and improvement.
+Enhanced collection of high-level data to continuously inform learning, growth, and improvement.

 Educators, organizations, and funders continue to view M² as a significant contributor to the growing impact of Jewish education and seek to partner with and learn from M².